| A

-smell to life with pungent cloves, cinnamon, nutmeg,
+of smell to life with pungent cloves, cinnamon,

-apple and bananas.
-The rare red colobus monkey
+mango, rose apple and bananas.
+The rare red

-might also be seen at some farms and particularly
+colobus monkey might also be seen at some farms

-at Jozani Forest in the south of Zanzibar and
+and particularly at Jozani Forest in the south

-to house wayward slaves, but hundred year old
+used to house wayward slaves, but hundred year

 SEASONS